linpengcheng/PurefunctionPipelineDataflow/README.md

   - Task scheduling is in charge of `the scheduling function of warehouse`.

+- Single Leader and Unified Scheduling
+  - Single leader
+    - Except for the root warehouse, all components (workshops, warehouses, models) have and only one leader (`the scheduling function of warehouse`).
+    - A single leader helps to enhance the certainty and predictability of task execution (paths, times and result).
+    - Multiple leaders will cause any leader to lose control of the execution of the task, produce unpredictable results, and destroy the results of using dynamic programming to achieve global optimization.
   - Unified scheduling
     - Unified scheduling by `the scheduling function of warehouse`.
     - The scheduling function dynamically plans the order of completion of tasks according to the Gantt chart algorithm, and calls the workshop to complete the assigned tasks.
     - This approach is the easiest to optimize the overall efficiency of the system.

+- Empowerment and Management by Objective
+  - Empowerment
+    - I think that full empowerment is to achieve the effect of the missile's "Fire-and-Forget" technology.
+      "Fire-and-Forget" is a guidance bullet with
+      independent guidance capability.
+It does not need external support, it will automatically track and strike the target, and do not need to control after launching.
+The utility model has the advantages of improving the use efficiency between the missile and the launcher, and reducing the missile's dependence on other systems to provide its own updated information, so that the launcher can attack the largest number of targets in the shortest time and improve the survival of the launcher.
+The development direction of guidance technology in the future is precisely the "Fire-and-Forget" precision guidance
+      technology.
+    - If the workshop cannot achieve "Fire-and-Forget" and still needs to participate in management and control with the manager (scheduling function), then the task division is unreasonable, and the task should be divided at the intervention point of the manager (scheduling function).
-- Single leader
+    - Advantage
-  - Except for the root warehouse, all components (workshops, warehouses, models) have and only one leader (`the scheduling function of warehouse`).
-  - A single leader helps to enhance the certainty and predictability of task execution (paths, times and result).
-  - Multiple leaders will cause any leader to lose control of the execution of the task, produce unpredictable results, and destroy the results of using dynamic programming to achieve global optimization.
+      - Reduce the complexity of the system (overall and components)
+      - Enhance the independence of each component, perform its own duties, don't interfere with each other, and enhance the simplicity and parallelism of the components.
+      - Make the task division reach the maximum granularity under the premise of ensuring independence, and ensure the continuity and efficiency of task execution.
+      - Improve the efficiency of parallel, concurrency, distributed, asynchronous, etc.
+      - Unified the architecture of parallel, concurrent, distributed, asynchronous, etc.
+      - Enhance the optimization effect of global scheduling
+      - Unified form of Manager (scheduling function) manages and controls the workshop.
+      - Achieve the simplicity and unity of the system.
+  - Management by Objective
+    - Empowerment isn't laissez-faire, it is mainly to carry out strict and standardized total quality management of work results.
+    - The acceptance function of warehouse is responsible for management by objective.

 - Single form
   - All components (workshops, warehouses, models) are pipelines.